Don’t Let Money Run Down the Drain

 - Damaged cartridges.
 If your faucet has two handles — one for hot and one for cold — you have a cartridge-style faucet.
 Cartridges are valves on each handle that control the flow of water into faucet spouts.
 A dripping faucet is often caused by a damaged cartridge.

 - Malfunctioning O-ring.
 An O-ring is a small disc attached to the stem screw that holds the faucet in place.
 When O-rings wear out, they don’t function as well and can cause leaks.

 - Damaged valve seat.
 The valve seat connects the faucet to the spout, and if sediment builds up and corrodes the seat, leaks can occur.

 - Low water pressure.
 Aerators are located on the tip of faucets and allow water to flow out.
-Clogged aerators and clogged cartridges can lower the pressure of water coming out the faucet.
+Clogged aerators and clogged cartridges can lower the pressure of water coming out of the faucet.
 Clogs are often caused by minerals in hard water.